Flu Season Widens Health Gaps: NMQF Calls for Urgent Vaccination in Communities of Color

 As winter approaches, health professionals and community organizations are renewing calls for stronger protection against influenza, particularly during National Influenza Vaccination Week (NIVW), the annual observance in December meant to reinforce that there is still time to get a flu shot.
 For many Americans, especially those in communities of color where systemic barriers and longstanding mistrust complicate access to care, vaccination remains a critical tool in preventing severe illness, hospitalization, and death.
 Public-health experts warn that this yearโ€™s flu season is unfolding against the backdrop of widening inequities and historically low vaccination rates.

-Laura Lee of the National Minority Quality Forum (NMQF) underscored the urgency in a recent statement. โ€œAs of this date, we are in the midst of the annual flu season, following the worst season for all age groups since 2017โ€“18.
+Laura Lee Hall President Emeritus of the Center for Sustainable Health Care Quality and Equityย underscored the urgency in a recent statement. โ€œAs of this date, we are in the midst of the annual flu season, following the worst season for all age groups since 2017โ€“18.
 Last year, hospitalization rates were the highest since at least the 2010โ€“11 season and 280 children died, the highest number of such deaths on record for a non-pandemic flu season.
 People of color and those with chronic illnesses and older adults are especially at risk of hospitalization.
 Unfortunately, federal vaccine policy making has been unsettled and marred by misinformation in 2025.
 One result is the lowest flu vaccination rates at this point in the flu season since 2018, with only 22.2% of Black adults receiving a flu vaccine, the lowest in ten years, and resulting in widening racial disparities.
 It is mission critical that every one in communities of color, especially those at highest risk of hospitalization, go and get their flu shots and protect themselves, their families, and their communities.โ€

 According to the Centers for Disease Control and Prevention, annual flu vaccination offers the best available protection against circulating influenza strains.
 Immunity diminishes over time, and flu viruses continue to evolve, making yearly vaccination essential for preventing severe outcomes.
 Flu shots have consistently been shown to reduce the risk of illness, emergency-room visits, hospitalization, and death.
 They are especially important for older adults, young children, pregnant people, and individuals with chronic conditions that heighten vulnerability.